Developer setup tips for working with ExD

 If you're using a virtual machine or remote environment, the browser running Experience Designer for developers must be on the same machine as the dev server.

-Run yarn run dev and open https://orca-experience.zoovu.com/developer from the same device.
+Run yarn run dev and open https://orca-experience.zoovu.com/developer on the same machine and in the same network context (VPN or remote desktops can break the connection).